Skip to content

 • Local medical, pediatric, or obstetric associations

-The Children and Families commission is counseled by the Program and Fiscal Committees.
-The Program Committee reviews the performance of our programs and considers new initiatives.
-The Fiscal Committee oversees financial matters, including overall financial planning, our annual budget, and monitoring of expenses.
+There are two committees in the Children and Families commission.
+The Program Committee reviews the performance of our programs.
+It considers new initiatives.
+The Fiscal Committee oversees financial matters.
+It does financial planning and makes our annual budget.
+It also monitors expenses.

 Contact